Headed Somewhere Snowy? Here's What to Wear

 The weather may be dreary, but that doesn't mean your outfit has to be.
 A whimsical bag and pastel-colored coat boosts optimism and happiness.
 It might even make a passer-by smile.

-OK, so this isn't the most practical outfit, but, hey, it's New York Fashion Week.
-You can't let a little snow crush your style spirit.
+OK, so this isn't the most practical outfit, but, hey, you gotta step up your game in NYC.
+Don't let a little snow crush your style spirit.

 Tired of pants?
 A summery, floral dress works for winter too.
 Just don't forget tights, a fur shawl and sturdy leather boots.